paloukari/OrcaDetector/final_report.md

 ### Experimental Results

-We performed a series of hyperparameter optimization experiments varying the following parameters (details of key runs are in this [Google Sheet](https://docs.google.com/spreadsheets/d/1AInfJPV6c3MjMXjJ0WYBfp52MPZmGdZVDw-sr4wghvg/edit?usp=sharing)):
+We performed a series of hyperparameter optimization experiments varying the following parameters in the specified ranges (details of key runs are in this [Google Sheet](https://docs.google.com/spreadsheets/d/1AInfJPV6c3MjMXjJ0WYBfp52MPZmGdZVDw-sr4wghvg/edit?usp=sharing)):

 - Batch size: 64 - 256
 - Dropout: 0 - 0.4